p-gonzo/docker-notebook/README.md

 # Dockerized Jupyter Notebooks

-Start a containerized Jupyter Notebook instance anywhere, simply by adding the `notebook` script to your PATH.
+Start a containerized Jupyter Notebook instance anywhere, simply by linking the `notebook` script to your PATH.

 ## Setup